Counting modular forms by rationality field: Introduction

 \subsection{Acknowledgements}

 We are especially grateful to Noam Elkies for many insights and suggestions.
-We have also benefited from conversations with Armand Brumer, Ari Shnidman, and Michael Snarski.
-We thank Eran Assaf for computing traces of Hecke operators on Atkin--Lehner eigenspaces for us.
-The computations for our dataset were performed at the OU Supercomputing Center for Education \& Research (OSCER) at the University of Oklahoma (OU).
+We have also benefited from conversations with Eran Assaf, Armand Brumer, Bjorn Poonen, Ari Shnidman, and John Voight.
+Computations were performed at the OU Supercomputing Center for Education \& Research (OSCER) at the University of Oklahoma (OU).